27 June 2024

 Blaspheming the Holy Spirit.

-Our English word blasphemy comes from the Greek βλασφημία/vlasfimía—which largely means the same thing.
-It’s irreverence towards, and slander against, people and things we oughta reverence.
+Our English word blasphemy comes from the Greek word βλασφημία/vlasfimía, and largely means the same thing: It’s irreverence towards, and slander against, people and things we oughta reverence.
 We Christians tend to only use it to describe irreverence towards God (and bibliolaters to describe irreverence towards the bible), but the ancients applied it to all sorts of things.
 Like irreverence towards the temple, Moses, the prophets, and the scriptures.
 Even kings and emperors; yes you could blaspheme a king.
-Especially when they claimed godhood, as some of ’em did.
+Especially when they were one of those kings who claimed godhood.
+Some politicians still kinda get that way.

 But then Jesus said this:

-28 Verily I say unto you, All sins shall be forgiven unto the sons of men, and blasphemies wherewith soever they shall blaspheme: 29 But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation: 30 Because they said, [Jesus] hath an unclean spirit.
+28“Truly I say to you, all sins will be forgiven the sons and daughters of men, and whatever blasphemies they commit; 29but whoever blasphemes against the Holy Spirit never has forgiveness, but is guilty of an eternal sin”30because they were saying, “He has an unclean spirit.”

-Said the same thing in two other gospels.
-In context, it’s part of the story where Jerusalem scribes visiting the Galilee gave their expert opinion, and declared Jesus did his exorcisms by the power of Beelzebub (in Aramaic Baal Zevúl, a local pagan god; their euphemism for Satan) instead of the Holy Spirit.
-Jesus pointed out this reasoning was stupid: Satan’s not gonna fight itself, and if it is, it’s falling apart.
-And then he said blaspheming τὸ πνεῦμα τὸ ἅγιον/to Pnéfma to Ágion, the Holy Spirit, means you don’t get forgiven.
-Mt 12.31-32, Lk 12.10 The crime follows you to Kingdom Come—and it looks like it keeps you out of it.
+Said much the same thing in two other gospels.
+In context, it’s part of the story where Jerusalem scribes visiting the Galilee gave their expert opinion, and declared Jesus did his exorcisms by the power of Beelzebub (in Aramaic Baal Zevúl, a local pagan god; their euphemism for Satan).
+Not the Holy Spirit.
+Jesus pointed out their reasoning was stupid: Satan’s not gonna fight itself, and if it is, it’s falling apart.
+And this is where he said blaspheming the Holy Spirit means you committed an αἰωνίου ἁμαρτήματος/eoníu amartímatos, “sin of the age,” or “eternal sin.”
+Mt 12.31-32, Lk 12.10

 Yikes.